thephpleague/glide/api/effects.md

 [![© Photo Joel Reynolds](https://glide.herokuapp.com/kayaks.jpg?w=500&blur=5)](https://glide.herokuapp.com/kayaks.jpg?w=500&blur=5)

+<p class="message-notice">Performance intensive on larger amounts of blur with GD driver.
+Use with care.</p>

 ## Pixelate `pixel`

 Applies a pixelation effect to the image.
 Use values between `0` and `1000`.